ShunanSheng/WarpedGaussianProcesses/README.md

 # Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations

 ## Paper
-The paper can be accessed on arXiv: https://arxiv.org/abs/2204.03343.
+The paper can be accessed on ArXiv: https://arxiv.org/abs/2204.03343.

 ## Dataset